jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 CRI\_XCBC is a legacy software project created by the XSEDE program.
 It provides a working example of a deployable, extensible HPC stack that used Ansible playbooks to deploy and OpenHPC defined infrastructure @CRIXCBC2024.
-We maintain a site-specific fork of CRI\_XCBC to as our foundation for software defined cluster environments.
+We maintain a site-specific fork of CRI\_XCBC to as our foundation for software defined cluster environments @Robinson2025.
 We extended this code-base to include OOD web services as part of the Ansible-deployed OpenHPC cluster @Tripathi2020.
 We further extend this Ansible code-base in this work.